COMMITTEE ON CLERGY AND LAY LEADERSHIP

 4. That, since the quadrennial system is an established part of the United Methodist economy, all members of boards, Vision Team and Resource Teams shall be elected for a quadrennium unless restricted by Discipline, charter, or some other legal requirement.
 In the event of such legal restrictions, the Principle of Rotation is still to be observed.

-5. Guidelines for Conference Positions: That no member of any board, Vision Team, or Resource Team shall serve more than two consecutive quadrennia on said board, Vision Team or Resource Team or be eligible to be re-elected until after one quadrennium has elapsed, except that members of boards and Teams elected for three-year terms may serve three consecutive terms and shall then be ineligible to be re-elected until after one term has elapsed and except further that, when a member is elected to fill an unexpired quadrennium or term, completion of that quadrennium or term shall count as one full quadrennium or term (Conference Rule #23, page 271, 2011 Conference Journal).
+5. Guidelines for Conference Positions: That no member of any board, Vision Team, or Resource Team shall serve more than two consecutive quadrennia on said board, Vision Team or Resource Team or be eligible to be re-elected until after one quadrennium has elapsed.
+When a member is elected to fill an unexpired quadrennium or term, completion of that quadrennium or term shall count as one full quadrennium or term (Conference Rule #23).
 Persons elected to the Board of Ordained Ministry may serve a maximum of three consecutive four-year terms.

 6. That no member of the Conference, lay or clergy, shall serve on more than two boards or Resource Teams concurrently except for the following: committees elected or appointed for the Annual Conference Session, District committees and specified ex-officio persons.
 Insofar as possible, persons should be limited to serving on one board or Resource Team.
 Persons serving in Conference leadership positions are encouraged to give priority to their local church.
-Ex-officio membership on Conference boards or agencies in excess of two shall be permissible.
-The following shall not be under the Conference rotation system nor counted in the above total: Wesley College Trustees, Board of Directors of the Wesley Foundations, Board of Trustees of Peninsula United Methodist Homes, Inc., and the Committee on Investigation.
+The following shall not be under the Conference rotation system nor counted in the above total: Wesley College Trustees, Board of Directors of the Wesley Foundations, and the Committee on Investigation.
 In the case of the Board of Ordained Ministry, the Committee on Clergy and Lay Leadership is to request the courtesy of the bishop to inform it as to those persons who will be named to the Board of Ordained Ministry, in order to assist the committee in equal distribution of responsibility on the part of the Conference members.
 The committee will consider membership on the Board of Ordained Ministry as one of two memberships permitted to each person.
 No member of the Conference Council on Finance and Administration shall serve on another team, board or task force that receives financial support from the budget of the Annual Conference.
-(2008 Book of Discipline of the United Methodist Church, ¶612.2.b)

 7. Insofar as possible, the membership on Councils, Boards, Vision Team, and Resource Teams of the Annual Conference shall include one-third clergy, one-third laywomen, and one-third laymen, in keeping with policies for general church agencies, except for the Board of Ordained Ministry.

-8. That clergy membership on Annual Conference boards, agencies, Vision Team, and Resource Teams shall be limited to full Conference members, probationary members, associate members, affiliate members, and full time and part-time local pastors under appointment in the Peninsula-Delaware Annual Conference.
-In order to be eligible to serve on the Conference boards, agencies, ministry teams, and Resource Teams, lay members shall be members of a local church within the Annual Conference.
-The Conference Committee on Clergy and Lay Leadership may select other persons as affiliate members without vote.
+8. In order to be eligible to serve on the Conference boards, agencies, ministry teams, and Resource Teams, lay members shall be members of a local church within the Annual Conference.

-9. "In recognition of the Rights of the Aging" as stated in the Social Principles of The United Methodist Church (Para.
-162.E, page 106 of the 2008 Book of Discipline of the United Methodist Church), age should not be a barrier to serve on any board, council, or agency of the Annual Conference.
+9. "In recognition of the Rights of the Aging" as stated in the Social Principles of The United Methodist Church age should not be a barrier to serve on any board, council, or agency of the Annual Conference.
 However, the Conference Committee on Clergy and Lay Leadership shall give careful attention to assuring that younger members of the Conference are given full opportunity for service.

 10. That a conscientious effort shall be made to distribute membership geographically.
 No fixed number shall be assigned, however, to any one District, since this could become artificial and impractical.
 Consideration shall be given to the inclusion of lay and clergy persons from small membership churches.

-11. That failure to attend the particular board, agency, or Resource Team to which one is assigned for at least one called meeting during the year, without written explanation, or statement of intended activity to the chairperson of that board, agency, or Resource Team will subject persons to automatic removal in the next Clergy and Lay Leadership report.
-A report of the board, agency, and Resource Team chairperson to the Committee on Clergy and Lay Leadership by March 1st will include the attendance record of this board, agency, Vision Team, or Resource Team.
+11. That failure to attend the particular board, agency, or Resource Team to which one is assigned for more than two called meetings during the year, without written explanation, or statement of intended activity to the chairperson of that board, agency, or Resource Team, will subject persons to automatic removal in the next Clergy and Lay Leadership report.
+A report of the board, agency, and Resource Team chairperson to the Committee on Clergy and Lay Leadership by December 15th will include the attendance record of this board, agency, Vision Team, or Resource Team.

 The following Criteria for Leadership shall be used in the selection of chairpersons:

-b) A demonstrated leadership ability in the local church;
+b) Demonstrated leadership ability in the local church;

 c) Committed to the Vision and Mission of the Peninsula-Delaware Conference;